NBA Countdown: 2006–2007

+2008–2019

+ESPN completely overhauled its NBA studio in 2008.
+Stuart Scott and Mark Jones rotated hosting the ESPN Shootaround pregame show.
+Originally Stephen A. Smith and Bill Walton were to be the analysts, but after Walton came down with back problems in February, Jalen Rose and Rick Carlisle rotated as analysts along with Smith.
+Greg Anthony and Tim Legler were demoted to analysts on NBA Fastbreak, SportsCenter, and ESPNEWS, and Fred Hickman moved to hosting ESPNEWS.

+In addition to the change of host, ESPN's Shootaround moved from Times Square to the ESPN Bristol, Connecticut studios.
+On several occasions, ESPN used guest analysts from its other studio shows; Kiki Vandeweghe, Jamal Mashburn and Swin Cash have each made appearances.
+Stephen A. Smith's role has been greatly reduced.
+He no longer appeared on set with the main studio group, instead appearing via satellite in a segment called "The A List".
+Ric Bucher, Marc Stein and Jackie MacMullan contributed in a segment called the "NBA Nation", which involved analysis from Boston (MacMullan), Dallas (Stein), and San Francisco (Bucher).
+On the Wednesday following the cancellation of Smith's show, Stephen A. appeared on the set for Shootaround.

-In 2008, the show was renamed NBA Countdown, and Patrick, who left ESPN, was replaced by Stuart Scott, joining Bill Walton, Michael Wilbon, and Barry as a contributor/fill-in.
+The ABC version was renamed NBA Countdown, and Patrick, who left ESPN, was replaced by Stuart Scott, joining Bill Walton, Michael Wilbon, and Barry as a contributor/fill-in.
 For the 2008–2009 season (beginning with the Christmas Day doubleheader), Barry replaced Walton full-time, Avery Johnson became the fourth member of the studio team, and Magic Johnson joined the show doing feature interviews and occasionally joining the studio crew as a panelist.

 For the 2010–2011 season, Hannah Storm joined Scott as they alternated as host.
 For the 2011–2012 season, Wilbon was promoted to the host position, with analysis from Barry and Johnson, and Chris Broussard joined as the show as the NBA insider.
-The show also moved from ESPN HQ in Bristol, Connecticut, to their studios in Los Angeles.
+The show also moved from the ESPN studios in Bristol, Connecticut, to their studios in Los Angeles.